Kohze/Metavibe/README.md

 MetaVibe creates a location based meta layer on top of our physical world.
 Thereby allowing to drop media content, comments and other smart contract based events to specific locations while ensuring that only people at the location can read the content.
-Here we present the functional prototype (Android & iOS) aswell as the open protocoll of MetaVibe.
+Here we present the functional prototype (Android & iOS) as well as the open protocol of MetaVibe.

-Key Innovations: Location Based Encryption, MetaVibe Protocol & Ecosystem, Location specific media & smartcontracts, Mediates micro ecosystem and blockchain adoption.
+Key Innovations: Location Based Encryption, MetaVibe Protocol & Ecosystem, Location specific media & smart contracts, Mediates micro ecosystem and blockchain adoption.

 ![Frameworks](http://kohze.com/metaVibe/Screenshot_21.jpg)